OldSmurf56/xpeng/README.md

 Home Assistant

-My solution relies on a Home Assistant installation with both MQTT and Node Red.
+My solution relies on a Home Assistant installation with both MQTT and Node Red, so ensure that you have both installed and configured.

-Description
+Next step

-After having done the initial setup and being able to receive data from Enode.com just a bit of code in Node Red is needed and all data will be available in MQTT.
+After having done all the initial setup steps and being able to receive data from Enode.com just you can download my Node Red flow and import it in Node Red.
+Remember to replace the YOUR_CLIENT_ID:YOUR_CLIENT_SECRET in the "Update token" Exec Node to your data.
 If auto-discovery is enabled, the new Xpeng device should automatically pop up in your list of MQTT devices.
 All the entities should also be visible.
+Everything will update automatically every 5 minutes.
+Please note that the cars' position is only updated when the car is switched off and not while driving or in neutral.